qwshen/agentic-rag-framework/README.md

 The indexing process contains 3 steps - loading, splitting and indexing.
 #### 3.1 Loading
-The loading processs is to load documents from varous source locations.
+The loading step is to load documents from varous source locations.
 Upon for the formats of source documents, different act loader can be used.
 For details of various langchain document loaders, please check [here](https://docs.langchain.com/oss/javascript/integrations/providers/all_providers#document-loaders).

 - For initial indexing, no schedulers should be configured.
 The indexing process stops after all documents have been indexed.
 - For ongoing incremental indexing, scheduler can be configured for each act loader or at loading level for all act loaders.
 Schedulers for specific act loaders take higher priority.